DanielArzani/DanielArzani/README.md

 - [Frontend Mentor](https://www.frontendmentor.io/home) Projects

-- I've stored most of my projects in a separate [organization](https://github.com/Frontend-Mentor-Projects-Daniel), though for some of the projects that I would like to use myself such as the markdown editor, I will keep on this account
+- I've stored most of my FEM projects in a separate [organization](https://github.com/Frontend-Mentor-Projects-Daniel), though for some of the projects that I would like to use myself such as the markdown editor, I will keep on this account

 ### 🌱 I’m Currently Learning